-This document provides guidelines by which departments can apply to become Partners, including the criteria we use to select these departments.
-The procedure for becoming a Partner will require departments to submit a brief proposal detailing programs and practices that support students entering and successfully completing their graduate program.
+The AGU Bridge Program invites your department to consider joining a network of Partner departments that are working to provide students with supportive and engaging environments in graduate education.
+This document provides guidelines by which departments can apply to become a Partner, including the criteria we use to select these departments.
+The procedure for becoming a Partner requires departments to submit a brief proposal detailing programs and practices that support students entering and successfully completing their graduate program.